Extinction behaviour for competing continuous-state population dynamics: Introduction and main result

-The above definition of solution to SDE \eqref{a1.1} allows weaker conditions for uniqueness of solution.
-In particular, the existence and pathwise uniqueness holds by the same arguments as in \cite[Lemma A.1]{RXYZ19}.
-Throughout this paper we assume that the c\`adl\`ag process $(X_t,Y_t)_{t\ge0}$ is the unique solution to (1.1), and consequently, the process $(X_t,Y_t)_{t\ge0}$ has the strong Markov property.
-We also assume that $X_0,Y_0>0$ and all the stochastic processes are defined on the same filtered probability space $(\Omega,\mathscr{F},\mathscr{F}_t,\mathbf{P})$.
+The definition \ref{def} implies that $0$ is an absorbing state and the process $((X_t,Y_t))_{t\ge0}$ stays in $(\frac1n,\infty)\times(\frac1n,\infty)$ before $\sigma_n$ since $X$ and $Y$ have upwards jumps.
+Thus, the solution is nonnegative and the definition \ref{def} of the solution to SDE \eqref{a1.1} allows weaker conditions for the uniqueness of the solution.
+In particular, the existence and pathwise uniqueness are valid following the same arguments as in \cite[Lemma A.1]{RXYZ19}.
+Throughout this paper, we assume that the c\`adl\`ag process $((X_t,Y_t))_{t\ge0}$ is a unique solution to (1.1), and consequently the process $((X_t,Y_t))_{t\ge0}$ has the strong Markov property.
+We also assume that $X_0,Y_0>0$ are deterministic and that all stochastic processes are defined on the same filtered probability space $(\Omega,\mathscr{F},\mathscr{F}_t,\mathbf{P})$.
 We use $\mathbf{E}$ to denote the corresponding expectation.

-The negative interacting terms represents the negative effects of competition between the two populations.
-If $\eta_1=0$ in (\ref{a1.1}), then process $X$ is a CSBP with nonlinear branching mechanism.
+The negatively interacting term represents the negative effects of competition between the two populations.
+If $\eta_1=0$ in (\ref{a1.1}), then process $X$ is a CSBP with a nonlinear branching mechanism.
 If $p_1=0, p_2=-1$ and $p_3=1-\alpha_1$, then $X$ further reduces to a CSBP that is a scaling limit of the classical Galton-Watson branching process.
-We refer to \cite{Ky14} and \cite{Li} for comprehensive introductions on CSBPs.
+We refer to \cite{Ky14} and \cite{Li} for a complete introduction to CSBPs.
+Note that the values of the parameters are chosen so that when there is no interaction, i.e. $\eta_i=0$ for $i=1,2$, neither $X$ nor $Y$ can reach $0$ with a positive probability (see \cite[p.2535]{LYZh}).
+Therefore, we would not consider CSBPs for our purpose.